mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/reference/command-line-interface/konvoy-check/index.md

 ### Options

 ```
   -h, --help             help for check
+      --without-addons   skip checking that addons were deployed
 ```

 ### SEE ALSO